 Windows were almost exclusively sash-windows, made of standardized panes of glass divided by thin, delicate wooden glazing bars.
-The pattern of windowing was the same everywhere; on the ground floor windows were kept short, for stability of the house structure.
-First floor windows were tall and elegantly expansive, second floor windows shorter, and top floor windows almost square.
-Front doors are paneled, with a semi-circular fanlight above.
+The pattern of windowing was the same everywhere; on the ground floor windows were kept short, for the stability of the house structure.
+First-floor windows were tall and elegantly expansive, second-floor windows shorter, and top floor windows almost square.
+Front doors are panelled, with a semi-circular fanlight above.

 Terraces took several forms; often laid out in straight lines, but also in squares around a central garden space, or in crescents or oval "circuses".
 These last two curvilinear designs were often augmented with vistas and avenues in brick or masonry, punctuated with stands of trees or gardens.

 The widespread use of the terrace plan was made possible by the growth of speculative building.
 Landowners would build rows of terraced houses with an eye to renting the houses to the upper and newly-wealthy middle class.